pawatsethaput/OpenBank/OAuth-1.0-Server.md

 ## B)  Signing the request :

-The Open Bank Project OAuth 1.0 implementation uses the “HMAC-SHA256” as signing method.
+The Open Bank Project OAuth 1.0 implementation uses the “HMAC-SHA128” and “HMAC-SHA256” as signing methods.
 The key to sign the base string is : oauth_consumer_secret, for the 1st step (obtaining the request token).
 For the 3rd step (obtaining the access token) and the access for protected resources the key is the concatenation of the consumer secret and the token secret with the “&” character in the middle like this:oauth_consumer_secret&oauth_token_secret